Jadekin/Jadekin/README.md

 🌟🌟🌟 If you are interested in any of these topics or would like to chat about video games 🕹️, cooking 🥘, knitting 🧶, drawing 🎨, reading 📚, or design 🎭, feel free to reach out. 🌟🌟🌟

-### Currently doing (May 27, 2023)
+### Currently doing (Jun 05, 2023)

 - Learning React Native.
-- Practicing more grid and flexbox.
+- Thinking how I am going to buy a Vision Pro.
-- Taking life drawing classes and illustration.
+- WWDC WEEK! 💻⌚️📱